 You can rather apply for a personal loan and let any assets you intend to have taken a loan on, be free for use.
 Financial emergencies can come anytime and you must have enough assets that you can utilize to pay up for sudden costs, be it a property, equity, gold etc.

 Some of you may have a bad credit score or one that is unsuitable to apply for a certain loan.
 In such cases, the lender may still offer you a loan but at a higher interest rate or against security.
 But if you have a good credit score, then you can qualify for a personal loan or any unsecured loans for that matter.
 A sound credit score will also assist you to bargain on the interest rates.

 In times of loan requirement, a good credit score acts as a saviour, which is also true for bettering your chances of getting an unsecured loan approved, and disqualifying the risks of taking a loan against a security.

 6. You Plan to Invest than Utilizing Assets for Loans

-Sometimes you may plan to invest an asset in ways other than as keeping it as back-up for financial emergencies.
-For example, you have a fixed deposit in bank, which you intend to invest in a business or other purpose after its maturity.
+Sometimes you may plan to invest an asset in ways other than keeping it as a backup for financial emergencies.
+For example, you have a fixed deposit in the bank, which you intend to invest in a business or other purpose after its maturity.
 But, if you take a loan on it, you may not be able to do so until you repay the loan.

-Taking a personal loan than secured loans is thus useful at many instances.
-However, talk with your financial advisor in case you want to apply for the latter or drop an email to us at firstname.lastname@example.org or give a call on 022 41317722 to understand which would be the most suitable loan option for you.
+Taking a personal loan than a secured loan is thus useful in many instances.
+However, talk with your financial advisor in case you want to apply for the latter or drop an email to us at email@example.com or give us a call on 022 41317722 to understand which would be the most suitable loan option for you.